Executive Diversity Delivers Dividends

 Leaders in every sector of the economy are under intense scrutiny, reinforcing the high stakes involved in ensuring the right person has been selected to lead.

-Managing partner Jason Johnson argues that fortune favours ASX 200 companies that are led by agile, humble CEOs selected by boards with clearly articulated values, an unshakeable commitment to diversity and an appetite for investing in ‘‘getting it right’’.
+Founder & CEO, Jason Johnson, argues that fortune favours ASX 200 companies that are led by agile, humble CEOs selected by boards with clearly articulated values, an unshakeable commitment to diversity and an appetite for investing in ‘‘getting it right’’.
 He says the definition of a great CEO depends on context, adding that he makes no apology for setting high standards for CEO succession planning.

 “A great leader, no matter what, will keep an employee group engaged, communicate effectively and create a vision that everyone feels they are working to, for a collective sense of achievement,” Johnson says.
 “Great leaders are agile, adaptable; they are able to pivot.
 We saw some phenomenal leadership through COVID-19 as many CEOs adapted their strategies and broader businesses to meet the new operating environment.”
 Exceptional leaders, he adds, put their customers, company and staff first.